Getting started with Java

 Compatibility

-The probe is compatible with the java version 1.5 or higher.
+The probe is compatible with the java version 8 or higher and up to java 17.

 Steps